 The condition is named Angelman Syndrome, after Dr Harry Angelman.
 In 1965, he was the first person to make an observational diagnosis of 3 children who displayed very similar characteristics.
 More on Dr Harry Angelman, HERE.

-International Angelman Day (IAD) is now supported by 50 Angelman organisations and interest groups from around the world.
+International Angelman Day (IAD) is now supported by over 50 Angelman organisations and interest groups from around the world.
 Join us from wherever you are, to commemorate this special day.
 Together we have a stronger voice.

 Find us on FACEBOOK: